 - 9. © Read Titus 2:1-8.
 In this passage, specific instructions are given to various demographics within the church.
-For each of the following groups, note (1) who is supposed to teach them, (2) what they are supposed to be taught, and (3) whom they are supposed to teach.
+For each of the following groups, note (1) who is supposed to teach them, (2) what they are supposed to be taught, and (3) whom they are supposed to teach. - a.

-- a.
 Older Men

-- b.
-Older Women
+b.
+Older W omen

-- c.
+c.
 Younger Women

-- d.
-Younger Men
+d.
+Younger · Men

-- 10. ⇔ What are some overall principles of discipleship (applicable to everyone) that we can collect from these lists?
+ne overall principles of discipleship (applicable to everyone) that from these lists?

-We as humans have finite time and energy.
-There is no way a pastor could disciple every church member meaningfully.
+church member mean chapter is called " Mul nite time and energy.
+There is no way a pastor could disciple every ingfully.
 Even Jesus only discipled 12 men during His ministry!
-This chapter is called "Multiply Your Life" because of how discipleship affects the church, as seen in Acts.
-If each church member were to identify and disciple even just 2-3 people over their lifetime, who each then disciple 2-3 more people with the cycle continuing under God's blessing, we would see prolific exponential growth in the church.
+This tiply Your Life" because of how discipleship affects the church, as hurch member were to identify and disciple even just 2-3 people

+over their lifetime, who each then disciple 2-3 more people with the cycle continuing under God's blessing, we would see prolific exponential growth in the church.
 It will be a unique joy to see our spiritual lineage of discipleship in heaven one day!